 OtherLiz Neely, Georgia O'Keeffe Museum, USA, Anne Luther, Center for Data Arts, The New School, USA, Chad Weinard, Williams College Museum of Art, USA

-With the advent of web browsers in the late 1990s and early 2000s, the cultural sector made huge breakthroughs in collections research and access as museums and other cultural institutions began publishing their collections information on the web.
+With the advent of web browsers in the late 1990s and early 2000s, the cultural sector made huge breakthroughs in collections research and access as museums and other cultural institutions began publishing their collections information on the Web.
 But several problems have continued to thwart the next revolution in re-thinking the broad ways in which museum collections research can encourage use of digital collections.
-Data ownership, authority in data validation and terminology, technological progress, a digital divide, data ethics and algorithmic bias are a selection of discourses that need to be considered in a long standing history of digitizing cultural collections to create a criticality towards a digital literacy of museum data.
-Considerate decisions about the development of new tools that allow to museums to more easily share, visualize, comprehend and analyze cultural data need to reference these discourses in their extensive design.
+Data ownership, authority in data validation and terminology, technological progress, a digital divide, data ethics, and algorithmic bias are a selection of discourses that need to be considered in a long-standing history of digitizing cultural collections to create a digital literacy of museum data.
+Considerate decisions about the development of new tools that allow museums to more easily share, visualize, comprehend and analyze cultural data need to reference these discourses in their extensive design.
 What are the possibilities for learning from digital humanities and promoting use of museum digital collections as data?
-How do we go beyond providing APIs and other open data sets to promote a transformation for how these data are used for exploration, computational research and creative re-generation?
+How do we go beyond providing APIs and other open data sets to promote a transformation for how these data are used for exploration, computational research,

 Panelists will share concepts and work from the digital humanities, the field of interactive data visualization, examples from the panelists’ own projects with museums and other emerging collections as data usage in the cultural heritage field.

 Always Already Computational: Collections as Data Project Team.
 “The Santa Barbara Collections as Data Statement.” https://collectionsasdata.github.io/statement/ Visited September 29, 2018.